harness/developer-hub/release-notes/platform.md

 - Added support for encrypted assertions in the SAML response.
 (PL-43353)

 - Added support for selecting environment in manual credentials option while creating an Azure key vault connector

+- When linking an SSO group with over 1,000 users, only 1,000 users were syncing in Harness due to a limitation with LDAP groups syncing.
+(PL-46492) (ZD-56741)

+   Implemented LDAP to perform paginated queries by default for large groups, with a fallback to non-paginated calls, ensuring complete user synchronisation.

 #### Fixed issues